khusw/algorithmBasic/README.md

 ## Training Algorithm

-### This repository is meant for problem-solving and practicing algorithm theory.
+### This repository is for problem-solving and practicing algorithm theory.

 Anyone can contribute this repository if you follow below the guidelines.